 “Fine.
 Yes, it’s Katie.
 But she won’t give me the time of day.
 She won’t come over for Christmas.
 I don’t get it.”

 “Maybe she’s got a bloke,” Scorpius shrugged, knowing it wasn’t the truth.

 “She doesn’t.
 I know that much.
 But it’s like she doesn’t want one either,” Al said with a sigh.
 “And I know Rosie wasn’t looking for a guy when you snagged her … so I thought you could give me your secret.
 One mate to the other, you know?”

-no secret.
+“Al, there was no secret.
 I’d fancied her for a fair bit and then I told her.
 And then I kissed her.
 But that …” He didn’t get to finish because Al was jumping up and running down the corridor with a shouted, “Thanks, mate.”